HKUST-HCI/website/README.md

 ### Todo

-- [ ] Perhaps I should migrate to jinja...
+- [ ] Perhaps I should migrate to jinja (or nunjucks)...
 Mustache is too basic and there is no wide syntax support in mainstream editors.
 - [ ] Tailwind seems an overkill for small projects.
+- [ ] And I also even want to go gulp instead of Grunt...